jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 => 1 2
 => 1 3
 => 2 3
 ```

-Let's apply both of these approaches to solve the **sumeZero** algo.
+Let's apply the **brute force** method and a slight variation of the **while** loop to solve one of the more basic algos you will encounter that require finding two numbers that add to a target number.

 ### Solving sumZero

-This algo takes in a sorted array of integers and returns either an array of the first pair that sum to 0 or an empty array.
+The algo accepts a sorted array of integers and returns either an array of the first pair that sum to 0 or an empty array.
+Keep in mind that this specific solution does require that the array first be sorted.

 ```js
 sumZero([-3, -2, -1, 0, 1, 2, -3]) // [-3, 3]